cybercongress/go-cyber/docs/run_validator.md

 If you don’t want to preface docker commands with sudo create a Unix group called docker and add users to that group.
 When the Docker daemon starts it creates a Unix socket accessible by members of the docker group.

-6. Create the docker group.
+6. Create the docker group:

 ```bash
 sudo groupadd docker
 ```

-7. Add your user to the docker group.
+7. Add your user to the docker group:

 ```bash
 sudo usermod -aG docker $YOUR-USER-NAME